Winston-Lu/Teensy-3.6-Keylogger/README.md

 # Teensy-3.6-Keylogger
-A crude key-logger made on a Teensy 3.6 using the Arduino IDE.
+A crude key-logger for a US-Layout keyboard made on a Teensy 3.6 using the Arduino IDE.

-## Note:

-Modifier keys such as Shift, Ctrl, Alt are only meant to be emulated for typing, and not for uses such as gaming.
-These keys are released as soon as any other key is released due to how the USBHost_t36 library handles the OnPress() and OnRelease() calls.
-The crude implementation is meant to make typing seem as usual.
-As of the current version, alt-codes do not seem to work.

-Other modifier keys such as the GUI (Windows) key will not work unless paired with a non-modifier key, such as GUI+D. Pressing the GUI key by itself will not work.

-Other keys such as the function keys, caps/num/scroll locks, as well as the numpad keys should work as usual.

-Media keys such as those on a Corsair K95 are untested, and is not supported at this moment
+This keylogger code works an nearly indetectable keylogger.
+Actions such as key presses and released are mimicked, as well as modifier keys such as Alt, Ctrl, Shift, etc. Other keyloggers often just type a key when a key is pressed, which will not work if they need to hold keys down, such as when you are working on spreadsheets, documents, or other computer programs.

+# Modifications
+This project is based on the USBHost_t36.h library, which I had to make a small, yet crude modification to get it to work.

+I modified the keyboard.cpp file in /USBHost_t36/keyboard.cpp, where I commented out lines 256, 265, 275, and 283.
+Those lines detect if a attachRawReleasefunction or attachOnRawPress function is defined.
+Those lines seem to not detect if the function is actually defined, so I jerry rigged a temporary solution for it.

+If you wish to adapt this code for a different keyboard layout, feel free to fork this repo or suggest any changes.
+You are free to modify or use this code however you want.

+# Version 1 vs Version 2
+Version 1 is based on a function that detects if a key is pressed.
+Unfortunately, this does not activate when modifier keys such as CTRL are pressed.
+I have rewritten this for V2 where the use of a different detection function makes this keylogger a lot more undetectable.

+# Limitations and Current Issues
+On my computer, scroll lock activates caps lock, caps lock does nothing, and num lock is inverted (based on the LED).
+This does not seem to exhibit the same behaviour on other systems.
+This may be due to my keyboard being rebound (Caps lock -> Esc for vim).

+I have only tested this code for the English US language with the ANSI 101/104 layout.
+Any other keyboard layout is still untested, but would work for 99% of keyboards in NA.

+Looking into the source code, some keys such as right control and left control are defined as the same key.
+This is a limitation in Arduino's software itself, so this may pose a problem where binds are used heavily, such as in games or macro-heavy workloads.

+# To Do
+Find if there is a code for specifically left/right CTRL and such